realblingy/BigBrain/README.md

 * 07/11: "QuizId.Active" now correctly returns an integer (instead of string). "quizId" on `GET /admin/quiz/{quizid}/start` removed from swagger docs to be consistent with implementation; fixed bug where timeout was not working correctly with seconds; session status endpoint swagger doc updated to reflect return type; returning questions instead of numQuestions (as you can get length from it); Removing authorisation from play routes; Correct return for `GET /play/:playerid/results` provided; Added `oldSessions` property to quiz object return.
 * 08/11: Correctly named response object for `GET /play/{sessionid}/answer` to `answerIds`
 * 09/11: Section on "Testing" criteria updated.
+* 10/11: Reminder that `2.5` is NOT bonus features; Non-null return type when user hasn't answered anything

 ## 1. Background & Motivation